TheMath123/SharkDashboard/README.md

+# Shark Dashboard

+Shark Dashboard is an open source ssh administrative dashboard project, dedicated to the maintenance and control of virtual machine servers of unix operating systems.

-# Getting Started with Create React App
+# Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).